Skip to content

 Exercise 1: Implement strlen by Hand

-Without using any standard library functions, implement string length calculation using pure pointers.
+Calculate string length using pure pointers without any standard library functions.
 The required function signature is std::size_t my_strlen(const char* s).

-We already demonstrated reversing an array with two pointers in the hands-on code above.
-Now try encapsulating it into a function void reverse_array(int* begin, int* end), where end is the past-the-end pointer.
-Note: the function does not need to know the array length internally; it can complete the reversal relying solely on the two pointers.
+We demonstrated the two-pointer reversal technique in the practical code above.
+Now, try encapsulating it into a function void reverse_array(int* begin, int* end), where end is a past-the-end pointer.
+Note: The function does not need to know the array length; it can complete the reversal using only the two pointers.

-Implement int my_strcmp(const char* a, const char* b): compare character by character, returning 0 if they are completely identical, a negative number if the first differing character in a is less than the corresponding character in b, and a positive number otherwise.
-This is a slightly more challenging exercise that requires traversing two strings simultaneously and judging the termination condition.
+Implement int my_strcmp(const char* a, const char* b): compare character by character.
+Return 0 if they are identical, a negative number if the first differing character in a is less than the corresponding character in b, and a positive number otherwise.
+This is a slightly more challenging exercise requiring simultaneous traversal of two strings and checking for termination conditions.

-Next up: Pointers are powerful, but they are also dangerous.
-Next, we will get to know "references"—a safer alternative provided by C++ that can replace raw pointers in many scenarios, making code both safe and clear.
+Next Stop: Pointers are powerful, but they are also dangerous.
+Next, we will explore "references"—a safer alternative provided by C++.
+In many scenarios, they can replace raw pointers, making code both safer and clearer.